kikobebop/2025-Global-AI-Defense-Challenge_Track-1_Image-All-Factor-Interactive-Authentication_Generation/README_en.md

 My goal was to build a pipeline using only **open‑source** models covering generation, editing, as well as evaluation, then use the competition as a validation of the overall pipeline.

-For detailed methodology, ablations, and reproducibility notes, see the reports in the [docs](./docs) directory.
+For detailed methodology, ablations, and reproducibility notes, see the code below and reports in the [docs](./docs) directory.

 ## Repo Structure
 ```text